2026

 Kerr spacetimes are solutions of vacuum Einstein field equations and model the gravitational field around rotating black holes.
 The natural analytic extension of the Kerr spacetime over the horizons and in the negative radial region, called Kerr star, contains closed causal curves.
 Despite causality violations, I will sketch the proof of the nonexistence of closed null geodesics in the Kerr-star spacetime.

-- Miguel Manzano, University of Salamanca, ES, Nov 10–22, 2024
+- Miguel Manzano, University of Salamanca, ES, Nov 10–Nov 22, 2024